-Name: Dawn Higginson Name: Gareth Evans Job role: Learning Mentor Job role: Learning Mentor Manager Expertise: Pastoral care, behaviour support and interventions Expertise: Pastoral care, behaviour support, CAF, PEP and attendance.
+Name: Dawn Higginson Job role: Learning Mentor

+Expertise: Pastoral care, behaviour support and interventions

-Our SENCo has 12 years of experience in the field of SEND, having worked in specialist residential provision and within the field of Autism spectrum disorder (ASD) for 10 years before joining our school.
-She has recently acquired her Post Graduate accreditation for the role of SENCo.
+Our SENCo has 20 years of teaching experience and has a PGC in Inclusive Provision of pupils with Learning Difficulties, obtained from Leeds University.
 Our team of support assistants have experience and training in planning, delivering and assessing intervention programmes.